 In January 2016 we bought our first two pack llamas, Arnie and Malcolm.
-Soon after we decided to start a llama rental company, Backcountry Logistics.
+Soon after we purchased our first females to begin breeding and we started a llama rental company, Backcountry Logistics.
 Ever since we used llamas we’ve had the desire to show other people how awesome they are.
-We now own over 25 llamas and are constantly adding more to our growing herd!
+We now own over 40 llamas and are constantly adding more to our growing herd!